 A hit-and-run accident is when a driver is involved in an automotive collision and does not stop to identify him or herself at the scene of the collision.
 While the majority of these accidents are fender-benders that only cause property damage, there are many instances in which people have been seriously injured as a result of the at-fault driver’s negligence.
 In fact, according to the National Highway Traffic Safety Administration, 11 percent of traffic crashes each year in the US involve a hit-and-run driver.

 Despite these kinds of crashes being quite complex to handle, an injured motorist may still able to receive compensation from an accident, even if the at-fault driver leaves the scene.
-Here at Jonathan Perkins Injury Lawyers, our team of attorneys can help determine if you are eligible to receive compensation for any injuries or damages that you may have sustained in a hit-and-run accident and if so, we can pursue the MAXIMUM amount of those damages on behalf of the injury victim.
+Here at Jonathan Perkins Injury Lawyers, our team of Connecticut hit and run lawyers can help determine if you are eligible to receive compensation for any injuries or damages that you may have sustained in a hit-and-run accident and if so, we can pursue the MAXIMUM amount of those damages on behalf of the injury victim.
 Having won MILLIONS in successful verdicts and settlements for our clients, at Jonathan Perkins Injury Lawyers, we have the experience and resources to fight for your compensation benefits.

 To find out more, simply fill out and submit the Free Case Evaluation form on this page– it’s free.